How to Find the Right HVAC Filter Size

 Your furnace and condenser are some of the most important appliances in your home.
 If you want to protect your HVAC system, it’s important to keep up with regular system maintenance, including changing the air filter.
-This small part plays a big role in the overall health of your home and HVAC system.
+This small part plays a big role in the overall health of your home and the HVAC system.

 While we discourage a lot of DIY HVAC fixes, changing the air filter is one you can do on your own.
 Here’s what you need to know to choose the right HVAC filter size and type.
 If you think you need professional guidance, contact a professional.